radumarias/zeroize-python/README.md

 > **In the case of [Copy-on-write fork](https://en.wikipedia.org/wiki/Copy-on-write) you need to zeroize the memory before forking the child process, see example below.
 > Also by itself it doesn't work if memory is moved or moved to swap.
 You can use `zeroize.mlock()` to lock the memory, see example below.**

+# Caveats of `mlock()`
+`mlock` works on pages, so 2 variables could reside in the same page and if you `munlock` one it will `munlock` the whole page and also the memory for the other variable.
+Ideally you could `munlock` all your vars at same time so it would not be affected by the overlap.
+One strategy could be to expire your vars that store credentials when not used and to reload them again when needed.
+Like that you could `mlock` when you load them and `munlock` on expire and keep all vars under the same expire policy.
+Like this all var will be `munlock`ed at the same time.

 # Examples

 ## Lock and zeroize memory